-From April 13, 2020, through May 14, 2021, the Company entered into twenty-one License Co-Development - Participation Agreements (the "Participation Agreements") with certain accredited investors ("Participants") for an aggregate of \$2,985,000.
+From April 13, 2020, through May 14, 2021, the Company entered into twenty-one License Co-Development -Participation Agreements (the "Participation Agreements") with certain accredited investors ("Participants") for an aggregate of \$2,985,000.
 The Participation Agreements provide for the issuance of warrants to such Participants and allows the Participants to participate in the fees (the "Fees") from licensing or selling bioactive ingredients or molecules derived from ZIVO's algae cultures.
 Specifically, ZIVO has agreed to provide to the Participants a 44.775% "Revenue Share" of all license fees generated by ZIVO from any licensee.

 The Participation Agreements allow the Company the option to buy back the right, title and interest in the Revenue Share for an amount equal to the amount funded plus a forty percent (40%) premium, if the option is exercised less than 18 months following execution, and for either forty (40%) or fifty percent (50%) if the option is exercised more than 18 months following execution.
-Pursuant to the terms of twelve of the Participation Agreements, the Company may not exercise its option until it has paid the Participants a revenue share equal to a minimum of thirty percent (30%) of the amount such Participant's total payment amount.
-Pursuant to the terms of the one of the Participation Agreements, the Company may not exercise its option until it has paid the Participant a revenue share equal to a minimum of one hundred forty percent (140%) of the amount such Participant's total payment amount.
-Five of the Participant of the amount have no minimum threshold payment.
-Once this minimum threshold is met, the Company may exercise its option by delivering written notice to a Participant of its intent to exercise the option, along with repayment terms of the amount funded, which may be paid, in the Company's sole discretion, in one lump sum or in four (4) equal quarterly payments.
+Pursuant to the terms of twelve of the Participation Agreements, the Company may not exercise its option until it has paid the Participants a revenue share equal to a minimum of thirty percent (30%) of the amount such Participatios is total payment amount.
+Pursuant to the terms of the one of the Participation Agreements, the Company may not exercise its option until it has paid the Participant's total payment amount.
+Pursuant to the terms of the one of the Participation Agreements, the Company may not exercise its option until it has paid the Participant's total payment amount.
+Five of the Participation Agreements have no minimum threshold payment.
+Once this minimum threshold is met, the Company may exercise is option by delivering written notice to a Participant of its intent to exercise the option, along with repayment terms of the amount funded, which may be paid, in the Company's sole discretion, in one lump sum or in four (4) equal quarterly payments.
 If the Company does not make such quarterly payments timely for any quarter, then the Company shall pay the prorate Revenue Share amount, retroactive on the entire remaining balance owed, that would have been earned during such quarter until the default payments have been made and the payment schedule is no longer in default.